cottonrip/shelter-installer/README.md

 ## PROJECT WILL NO LONGER BE MAINTAINED
-i don't use linux anymore so yeah still should work tho i will update it if there will be some major changes just open an issue if it won't work
+i don't use linux anymore so yeah

+it will be updated if there will be some major changes in the way of installing shelter

 # --------------